FrankieJinqiangYu/Computing-optimal-decision-sets-and-lists-with-SAT/README.rst

 ..
 [1] Here the size can be defined as the number of rules of the decision set, or the total number of literals used.

-The novel SAT- and MaxSAT-based approach to minimizing the total numberof literals used in the target decision set.
+Our novel SAT- and MaxSAT-based approach to minimizing the total numberof literals used in the target decision set is implemted in *minds*.
 An example of how this can be done using the ``mds.py`` script follows:

 ::